 - 4.1.1.
 The revenue budget for 2021/22 was approved at Council on 24th February 2021 at £13,639,000. - 4.1.2.
-As at 30th June 2021, the latest forecast net budget is £13,630,000, which produces a forecast budget surplus of £9,000.
-Details are shown in "Appendix A Variations in the Revenue Budget"
+As at 30th September 2021, the latest forecast net budget is £13,617,000, which produces a forecast budget surplus of £22,000.
+Details are shown in "Appendix A - Variations in the Revenue Budget"

 - 4.1.3.
 The original budget for 2021/22 included a forecast to achieve £225,000 worth of salary vacancy savings.
-The current position forecasts we will exceed this by £53,000. - 4.1.4.
+The current position forecasts we will exceed this by £2,000. - 4.1.4.
 There is still pressure on the 2021/22 budget due to the Covid-19 pandemic with continued additional costs being incurred and forecast decline in core income sources. - 4.1.5.
 Included within the approved budget we factored in a government grant in relation to Covid-19 pressures of £536,710 and also budgeted for £375,000 of additional costs and reduced income, these are already incorporated into Appendix A along with the latest forecast for each service area. - 4.1.6.
 The above grant of £536,710 was approved and received and we are also anticipating £80,000 re-imbursement for Q1 loss of Sales, Fees and charges, from the continued Government 75% income reimbursement scheme, this is an estimate as the scheme was extended to include the period April to June 2021 only. - 4.1.7.
-At the end of 2020/21 NDC placed £375,000 into a Covid Budget management reserve to help mitigate any further adverse variances due to the pandemic in 2021/22, this future protection is still available if required. - 4.1.8.
+At the end of 2020/21 the Council placed £375,000 into a Covid Budget management reserve to help mitigate any further adverse variances due to the pandemic in 2021/22, this future protection is still available if required. - 4.1.8.
 As at 31st March 2021 the Collection Fund reserve balance is £9,810,252.
 This earmarked reserve was created to deal with the timing impacts of the Collection Fund (Business Rates), which ensures the revenue budget is not unduly affected in the year the taxes are collected.
 Collection Fund deficits/surpluses are reversed out to bring the revenue account back to the budgeted figure for the year; the deficits/surpluses are recovered/distributed in the following financial years.
 This reserve includes an £8,660,000 balance that will be utilised in 2021/22 and 2022/23 to mitigate timing differences of business rate reliefs awarded in 2020/21 that from an accounting perspective impact over the next two financial year; thus leaving the fund reserve with a residue balance of £1,150,000 protection against future volatility. - 4.1.9.
-At the 30th June 2021 total external borrowing was £500,000.
-The timing of any future borrowing is dependent on how the authority manages its treasury activity and due to current low interest rates and reduced returns on investments it is prudent for the Council to 'internally borrow' and use these monies to fund the Capital Programme. - 4.1.10.
+An additional provision has been included within the forecast figures shown in Appendix A for the National Pay Award potentially being settled higher than the original 1% budgeted amount.
+Negotiations are ongoing between the Unisons and the Employers and we will reflect the outcome of these discussions within the next report. - 4.1.10.
+At the 30th September 2021 total external borrowing was £500,000.
+The timing of any future borrowing is dependent on how the authority manages its treasury activity and due to current low interest rates and reduced returns on investments it is prudent for the Council to 'internally borrow' and use these monies to fund the Capital Programme.

+4.1.11.
 The recommended level of general fund balance is 5%-10% of the council's net revenue budget £681,950 to £1,363,900.
 The actual general fund reserve at 31 March 2021 is £1,211,000, which is a level of 8.9%.